 Brandwatch offers a social media listening and sentiment analysis tool that uses NLP and ML to analyze online conversations and identify sentiment and key topics.

-Employee Feedback: NLP can be used to analyze employee feedback and identify common themes and concerns.
+Employee feedback: NLP can be used to analyze employee feedback and identify common themes and concerns.
 The data can then improve employee satisfaction, retention, and productivity.

 EMPLOYEE FEEDBACK APPS